Gexkill/sweng2/RASD/src/index.md

 * taxi driver
 * clients

-The system allow clients to reserve taxi via mobile or web app, using GPS position to identify client's zone and find taxi in the same zone.
-On the other side the app allow to taxi to accept or reject a reservation.
+The system allow clients to reserve taxi via mobile or web app, using GPS position to identify client's zone (but the client can insert it manually) and find taxi in the same zone.
+On the other side the mobile app allow to taxi driver to accept or reject a ride request and to communicate automatically his position (so the zone).

 The system includes extra services and functionalities such as taxi sharing